Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Entrance to the zoo (Photo: JHVEPhoto / Shutterstock)

 San Diego Zoo Safari Park is right in San Pasqual Valley, a 30-minute drive southeast of Vista.
-There are two zoos in San Diego County and this sister property includes different exhibits.
-If you’re visiting in the Spring, check out the Butterfly Jungle, my absolute favorite!
+There are two zoos in San Diego County, and this sister property includes different exhibits than the more well-known San Diego Zoo.
+If you’re visiting in spring, check out the Butterfly Jungle, my absolute favorite!

 The Wall Climbing Gym